kublermdk/nrp-profile-cards/README.md

 Contact **David Long** for more info about the movement and **Michael Kubler** ( [@kublermdk](https://www.kublermdk.com/) ) about this profile card project

+This project is available on Github at https://github.com/kublermdk/nrp-profile-cards

 ## Features

 - 🎨 **Dynamic Color Theming** - Card themes change based on developmental stages (Red, Orange, Blue, Green, Yellow, etc.)